BR1py/itertree/README.md

     * documentation: http://stutzbachenterprises.com/blist/.

--> in case the package is not found normal list object will be used instead
+-> in case the package is not found normal list object will be used instead -> How to utilize for Python 3.10 and 3.11 read tutorial

 * orjson - A quicker json parser that used to create the JSON structures during serializing/deserializing